learn-co-students/apples-and-holidays-cb-gh-000/README.md

 #=> [:fourth_of_july, :memorial_day]
 ```

-**Reminder:** This is a challenging lab, so remember to use Pry, Google, and the Learn community to help you get the tests passing.
+**Reminder:** This is a challenging lab, so remember to use Pry, Google, and the Flatiron School community to help you get the tests passing.

 ## Resources